 The South Australia Government is carrying out tests at the Tirrawarra Oil field to determine whether or not it has a major productive oil site on its land.

-The South Australia Government is carrying out tests at the Tirrawarra Oil field to determine whether or not it has a major productive oil site on its land.
+Background: The South Australia Government is carrying out tests at the Tirrawarra Oil field to determine whether or not it has a major productive oil site on its land.
 The most recent tests have proved inconclusive owing to a breakdown in the sampling equipment at the well-head.
 But the testing is to go on.

 Mr. A. Harris, the exploration manager for Bridge Oil NL, the operators of the Tirrawarra well, said the fault had been repaired and that the test were continuing as planned.
 Detailed flow rates are expected to be announced in the next few days.